townerhale/towner_personal/index.md

 # these variables are required -------------------------------
 banner_title: Towner Hale's Website
-banner_subtitle: A place for you to check out his bio and work
+banner_subtitle: A place for you to check out my bio and projects
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------